GauBen/gautier.dev/src/articles/draft-js-imports/index.md

 import * as React from "react";
 import React = require("react");
 const React = await import("react");
-// ...
+// ...!
 ```

 And the list can go on longer.
 If it confuses you, rest assured, you are far from alone.
 In this article, I'll try to explain both the why and the how of all these import statements.

-Take a drink, it _may_ be a long road.
+Take a drink, it _will_ be a long road.

 ## Why the mess?